-Antiviral drugs taken by mouth (such as entecavir, tenofovir, telbivudine, and lamivudine) have few side effects.
+Many antiviral drugs taken by mouth (such as entecavir, tenofovir, telbivudine, and lamivudine) have few side effects.
 Lamivudine may have fewer side effects than the others.
-Ribavirin can cause birth defects.
-Both men and women who have to take this drug should use birth control during treatment and for 6 months after treatment ends.
+Ribavirin, telaprevir, boceprevir, and simeprevir can cause birth defects.
+Both men and women who have to take these drugs should use birth control during treatment and for 6 months after treatment ends.

 Pegylated interferon alfa should not be taken by people who have certain conditions: